Man arrested for forcing minor daughter for abortion after raping her

 The minor's 28-week-old foetus was illegally aborted after a non-governmental organisation reported the rape to Ajmer's district legal service authority even as her family spread rumours that the girl was possessed to save the accused.

 The DLSA sent a complaint in this regard to the concerned police station for action.
-But no action was taken then as the girl's family refused to register a FIR citing the girl's mental health.
+But no action was taken then as the girl's family refused to register an FIR citing the girl's mental health.

 NCW seeks Bengal DGP's intervention in alleged involvement of TMC leader in gang rape